amanravi-squareops/road-to-devops/M6-WebApp2Tier/Setting_up_Infrastructure.md

 Create your security group and add inbound security group rules (ssh for remote access and http for webapp), and launch your instance and do ssh.

+### SSH for installation PHP , Wordpress and MySql database

+#### Open a terminal and run this command:
+      # sudo apt-get update

+### Install Apache
+Run this command to install the apache package on ubuntu:

+      # sudo apt-get install apache2
+### Start your Apache webserver

+      # systemctl start apache2
+### Verify Apache Installation
+   - open a web browser and type in the address bar http://server_ip_address
+   - check status of your apache webserver